 - Fathering –Doug Gertner

-- Homophobia and Heterosexism - Allen Corben and Moshe Rozdzial
+- Homophobia, Heterosexism and GLBT Affirmative – Allen Corben and Moshe Rozdzial

-- Men's Health and Mental Health - Zev Schuman-Olivier and Moshe Rozdzial
+- Men’s Health and Mental Health –Moshe Rozdzial

 - Men and Spirituality – Allen Corben

 - Men’s Studies – David Greene and Carol Campana, Co-chairs, with *Robert Brannon